piestyx/piestyx.dev/content/blog/blog.blog-02.md

 layout: single
 tags:
   - "#blog"
-  - philosophy
+  - "#philosophy"
 date: 2025-06-11
+summary: >
+  A raven is like a writing desk, and a hammer is like a paintbrush.
+Some thoughts on AI with a Heideggerian lens…
 ---
+## AI as a Tool

 **Bear with me on this one, we're talking Philosophy and that means there is some German in there**

-## AI as a Tool

 When we think of tools we are generally considering them from a specific pragmatic paradigm; **they are artifacts made for use**.
 Considering from a Heideggerian perspective we can say they have a role or _Zweck_, and they serve within the _context of readiness-to-hand_ or, **Zuhandensein**.
 If we consider AI as a tool like a hammer, then we stay within that specific pragmatic paradigm and it takes on those aforementioned states of being.